robertorcosta/azure-docs.pt-br/articles/aks/supported-kubernetes-versions.md

 **Um cliente pode permanecer em uma versão do Kubernetes para sempre?**

 Sim.
-No entanto, se o cluster não estiver em uma das versões com suporte do AKS, o cluster estará fora das políticas de suporte do AKS.
+However, if the cluster is not on one of the versions supported by AKS, the cluster is out of the AKS support policies.
 O Azure não atualiza nem exclui o cluster automaticamente.

 **A qual versão a mestre dá suporte quando o cluster do agente não está em uma das versões com suporte do AKS?**

 O mestre é atualizado automaticamente para a versão mais recente com suporte.

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

-Para obter informações sobre como atualizar o cluster, consulte [atualizar um cluster do AKS (serviço kubernetes do Azure)][aks-upgrade].
+For information on how to upgrade your cluster, see [Upgrade an Azure Kubernetes Service (AKS) cluster][aks-upgrade].

 <!-- LINKS - External -->
 [aks-engine]: https://github.com/Azure/aks-engine